Unveiling the World of Locum Doctors: All You Need to Know

 Availability of work

 There will be times when things are quieter and locum placements aren’t coming up as often, which means that you may need to compromise on either the location of your next placement, or the role itself, in order to maintain a steady flow of work.
 However, the silver lining is that as a locum doctor, nothing is permanent, so if you do end up in an area you’re not enjoying as much, it won’t last forever, and you can simply start looking forward to your next placement.
-Additionally, if you’re working with an agency, your chances of being able to secure regular work in your preferred locations and environments will be greatly improved.
+Additionally, if you’re working with a locum agency, your chances of being able to secure regular work in your preferred locations and environments will be greatly improved.

 Income irregularity